17 Essentials Most People Miss on Their Hawaii Packing List

 12. Waterproof Phone Case

 Another alternative to a waterproof camera is a waterproof case for your cell phone.
-They make clear sleeves that protect your phone while also letting you take some photo and video.
+They make clear sleeves that protect your phone while also letting you take some photos and videos.

 Family Hawaii Packing List featured by top Hawaii blog, Hawaii Travel With Kids: waterproof phoen case